Flood Insurance Resources

 In anticipation of increasing flood insurance rates, FEMA identifies several options that may directly or indirectly result in flood insurance discounts to policyholders.

-An Elevation Certificate is an important tool that documents your building’s elevation.
+- An Elevation Certificate is an important tool that documents your building’s elevation.
 This fact sheet provides valuable information for homeowners including guidance for obtaining an Elevation Certificate which is necessary for determining full-risk rates in high-risk zones, and which could show that you may be paying too much for flood insurance.

-In this editorial published in the Wall Street Journal, Melanie McLane discusses how the Biggert-Waters Act is impacting Americans (subscription required).
+- Editorial: Federal Flood Insurance and the 99% Not in Mansions – In this editorial published in the Wall Street Journal, Melanie McLane discusses how the Biggert-Waters Act is impacting Americans (subscription required).

 PAR Standard Forms